ConorJurewicz/ConorJurewicz/README.md

 ## Introduction

 Hi!
 I'm Conor Jurewicz and I'm a Junior at University of Delaware.
-I'm pursuing my bachelor's of science degree in Computer Science with a focus in Artifical Intelligence & Robotics
+I'm pursuing my Bachelor's of Science degree in Computer Science with a focus in Artificial Intelligence & Robotics

 ### Skills